 Place the chicken breasts in a slow cooker in a single layer, if possible, and pour the hot sauce over them.

-Store leftover chicken in the refrigerator for up to three days.
+Store leftover chicken in the refrigerator for up to four days.